Math Field Day

 - Leap Frog 11-12 is a team contest for grades 11-12.
 (Each team consists of 2 students from the same school.
-Lower grades are allowed to participate in this contest, however, are encouraged to participate in Leap Frog 9-10 or Leap Frog 6-8 which are very similar in nature, but is open to lower grades only.)
+Lower grades are allowed to participate in this contest, however, are encouraged to participate in Leap Frog 9-10 or Leap Frog 6-8 which are very similar in nature, but are open to lower grades only.)
 Some of the problems below are from previous years Leap Frog 9-12 contest which has been replaced by Leap Frog 11-12 and Leap Frog 9-10.

 |2017 Leap Frog 11-12||2017 Leap Frog 11-12 Solutions||2015 Leap Frog 11-12|

 |2012 Leap Frog 9-12||2011 Leap Frog 9-12||2010 Leap Frog 9-12|